Strategies and tips for better error grouping in RaygunPosted Jan 18, 2022 | 8 min. (1549 words)

 4. Reduce error noise with a clear workflow

 This can be daunting for new customers.
-The good news is that this is not an error group issue, but rather a workflow one that you can fix easily.
+The good news is that this is not an error group issue, but rather a workflow issue that you can fix easily.

 Need further assistance with better error grouping?

-We are continually working on improving our grouping algorithm to ensure that the correct errors are grouped.
-It is a difficult problem, and we don’t always get it right, so it helps to get some examples from our users to help us improve.
+We’re continually working on improving our grouping algorithm to ensure that the correct errors are grouped.
+It is a difficult problem, so it helps to get some examples from our users to help us improve.

 If you’ve tried all of the above methods, understood how Raygun automatically groups errors, and you still need further assistance, we’d like to hear from you.
 You can get in touch with us at any time by using the “Contact Raygun” link in the sidebar of your Raygun app.